Lal Thanhawla: Awards and recognition

-Allegations
+Controversies

 Graft case

-In 1995, officials of the Income Tax Department investigated a case of tax evasion by the Baid group, which operated a travel agency Capital Travels (Capital Tours (India) Pvt.
+In 1995, officials of the Income Tax Department investigated a case of tax evasion by the Baid Group, which operated a travel agency Capital Travels (Capital Tours (India) Pvt.
 Ltd.), in northeast India.
-On 13 September, they found a link of swindling government funds between Jodhraj Baid, head of the Baid group operating in Mizoram, Lal Thanhawla, the Chief Minister, and Santosh Mohan Dev, the Union Minister.
-Based on this evidence, two social workers, Zairema and Bualhranga filed a public interest litigation to the Supreme Court of India in 1996.
-The case file accused Thanhawla with Baid and Pushpa Sharma, an accountant of Baid, of corruption arising from disproportionate income and assets.
-Investigation was carried out by the anti-corruption wing of the Mizoram police from 1998, and P. Singthanga, Special Judge of the Prevention of Corruption Act, was appointed as the prosecutor.
-On 25 April 2003, a chargesheet was submitted by John Neihlaia, Commandant of the First Battalion of the Mizoram Armed Police, upon which the court ordered for an arrest.
-But Thanhawla had already obtained anticipatory bail in the previous December, so evaded jail.
-Baid and Sharma were detained in jail for a day until they got the bail.
-The first trial held in August 2003 found evidence of corruption.
+On 13 September, they found evidence of government funds swindled between Jodhraj Baid, head of the Baid group operating in Mizoram, Lal Thanhawla, the Chief Minister, and Santosh Mohan Dev, the Union Minister.
+Based on this evidence, two social workers, Zairema and Bualhranga, filed a public interest litigation action with the Supreme Court of India in 1996.
+The case file accused Thanhawla, along with Baid and Pushpa Sharma (an accountant employed by Baid), of corruption arising from disproportionate income and assets.

+An investigation was carried out by the anti-corruption wing of the Mizoram police from 1998, and P. Singthanga, Special Judge of the Prevention of Corruption Act, was appointed as the prosecutor.
+On 25 April 2003, a chargesheet was submitted by John Neihlaia, Commandant of the First Battalion of the Mizoram Armed Police, upon which the court ordered an arrest.
+Thanhawla evaded jail, as he had already obtained anticipatory bail the previous December.
+Baid and Sharma were detained in jail for a day until they obtained bail as well.
+The first trial, held in August 2003, found evidence of corruption.

-In June 2006, Jodhraj Baid submitted a petition to Gauhati High Court on the incompetency of Singthanga, and subsequently to the Supreme Court, both of which dismissed the petitions.
+In June 2006, Jodhraj Baid submitted a petition regarding the incompetency of Singthanga to the Gauhati High Court, and subsequently to the Supreme Court, both of which dismissed the petitions.
 Thanhawla appeared before Singthanga in September and was again charge-sheeted.
-After several court hearings, T. Saikunga, special judge of a District and Sessions Court, dissolved Thanhawla's case on 26 February 2010 on the grounds that "there was no clear evidence" of money laundering.
+After several court hearings, T. Saikunga, Special Judge of a District and Sessions Court, dissolved Thanhawla's case on 26 February 2010 on the grounds that "there was no clear evidence" of money laundering.